UK plans protest crackdown after eco group blocks highways

 Home Secretary Priti Patel said the government would “close down the legal loopholes” used by protesters, whom she labeled “criminals.”

-She said “freedom to protest is a fundamental right … but it must be within the law.”
+“Freedom to protest is a fundamental right … but it must be within the law,” Patel told delegates at the Conservative Party’s annual conference.

 Patel said she would increase maximum penalties for disrupting a motorway, create powers to stop some protesters traveling around the country and create a new offense of “interference with key infrastructures” such as roads, railways and the press.